whdinata/mestara-034cd/mentorship.md

         media_position: left
         media_width: fifty
       - content: >-
-           We will select 21 mentees from ifferent cities, universities and backgrounds.
+           We will select 21 mentees from different cities, universities and backgrounds.
+This way, we can make sure that everyone gets an individual
         media_position: center
         media_width: fifty
   - type: grid_section